Senator Larry Craig "Wide Stance" Men's Restroom at Minneapolis — St. Paul Airport

 U.S. Senator Larry Craig's men's room stall at MSP.

-The following several months contained a long, sordid, and confusing sequence of angry denials, Craig's guilty plea to a misdemeanor charge of disorderly conduct (Aug 1), press conferences and more denials, a promise to resign (Sep 1), an attempt to withdraw the guilty plea (Sep 10), a statement that he would not resign after all (Sep 26), and a long series of men reporting that Craig had either solicited them for sex or had actually engaged in sex acts with them.
+The following several months brought a long, sordid, and confusing sequence of angry denials, Craig's guilty plea to a misdemeanor charge of disorderly conduct (Aug 1), press conferences and more denials, a promise to resign (Sep 1), an attempt to withdraw the guilty plea (Sep 10), a statement that he would not resign after all (Sep 26), and a long series of men reporting that Craig had either solicited them for sex or had actually engaged in sex acts with them.

 Entry to men's restroom where U.S. Senator Larry Craig was arrested at Minneapolis-St Paul International Airport (MSP).